 In children measuring fat and weight is very difficult as during child hood and in teenage some fat is required for proper development.
 Promoting weight loss in children, however, can be complicated.
 Because their bodies are growing, some weight gain is normal.
 Excess weight occurs when calories eaten are greater than the energy the body needs.
 However, growing evidence shows that the body’s metabolism can change as you alter your diet or exercise habits.
 Keeping track of these metabolic changes can be difficult, especially during childhood growth.

-For this researchers has developed a mathematical model that simulates how weight and body fat in children respond to changes in diet and physical activity.
+For this researchers has developed a mathematical model that simulates how weight and body fat in children respond to changes in the diet and physical activity.

 Using the model, the scientists were able to identify major differences between obese adults and children.
 For example, a child under age 10 requires more than twice as many calories as an adult to gain excess weight.